 These rising costs are hitting closer to home in North Carolina as well.
 North Carolina's higher education costs rose by 45.9% in just the last 10 years, ranking as the 14th highest state.

 The table below shows the average one-year costs last year (2022) for different types of North Carolina colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
-Rising tuition is a major driver in these increased higher education costs.
-Tuition at a 4-year university in NC rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.
+Rising tuition is a major driver of these increased higher education costs.
+Tuition at a 4-year university in NC rose 9% (ranked 45th in the US), while a 2-year or trade school increased their tuition by 6 percent.

 529 Tax Benefits for North Carolina Residents